Marcel Brindejonc des Moulinais: Military career

-He was promoted to Sergeant on 3 September 1914, to second lieutenant on 25 December 1914 and lieutenant on 26 December 1915.
+He was promoted to sergeant on 3 September 1914, to second lieutenant on 25 December 1914 and lieutenant on 26 December 1915.
 He was awarded the Croix de Guerre on 2 June 1915.

-After the Battle of Champagne his health became increasingly poor and he had to rest in Britain.
+After the Battle of Champagne, his health became increasingly poor and he had to rest in Britain.
 On 28 August 1915 he became the chief pilot at the Morane-Saulnier flight school at Le Bourget.
 On 30 May 1916 he joined a squadron as a pilot.
-Shortly after his return, at dusk on 30 July 1916, both he and Maxime Lenoir were shot down.

 Death

+Shortly after his return, both he and Maxime Lenoir were shot down.
 He was shot down on 18 August 1916 over Vadelaincourt near Verdun, and was buried in Souilly on 6 July 1922.
 Captain de Beauchamp, who would be killed on 10 November 1916, gave him this tribute: "Brindejonc is the man in the plume, the symbol light, living, the beauty, honor passing very high, over life."